-In 2020, the RCOG is embarking on a three-year programme working to increase healthcare professionals capacity to address the barriers to safe abortion and/or post-abortion care for women and girls globally.
+In 2020, the RCOG embarked on a 3-year programme working to increase healthcare professionals' capacity to address the barriers to safe abortion and/or post-abortion care for women and girls globally.

 The programme will focus on three areas:

 - Professionalism: HCPs will have increased access to safe abortion and post-abortion care through RCOG educational and professional resources.

 - Normalisation: Normalisation: HCPs will have the tools they need to be supported to provide and/or facilitate access to safe abortion and/or post-abortion care including guidance addressing stigma, peer-to-peer support and values clarification

 - Leadership: Champions and other HCPs’ capacity to advocate for safe abortion and/or post-abortion care is strengthened.
 SRHR champions will develop and implement advocacy strategies in each of the five focus countries.